InnoIPA/stesting-sc/README.md

 # How to install
 ## Build from source code
 Examples of supported combinations of compile are outlined below.
 The cross compiler could download from [here](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu.tar.xz).
+Default build script `build.sh` is using `cmake`, user can also use the `meson` & `ninja` by reference `meson_example.sh`.
 - Download and setup the cross compiler with cmd below.
     `./build.sh downloadcc`
 - Compile binary file by using host compiler with static library.